brianmadden/krawler/README.md

 - Updated the build file to build the simple example as a runnable jar

-- Minor bug fies in the KrawlUrl class.
+- Minor bug fixes in the KrawlUrl class.

 **0.3.2 (2017-3-3)**
 - Fixed a number of bugs that would result in a crashed thread, and subsequently an incorrect number of crawled pages